 Using any healing method is a natural outlet for our positive energy.
 Many people come to the healing arts as a secondary interest.
 They find it an enjoyable way of giving back and helping others.

 Opportunities for Daily Inner Work

 It’s not a choice between personal truth or love.
-Chose personal truth first. love will follow.
+Seek your inner truth first.
+Love will follow.
 Don’t miss the opportunities to cultivate the virtues of the spirit.
 Learn to turn negative emotions into events of positive change.
-Learn and use as many of the spiritual technologies as possible.
+Learn and use as many spiritual technologies as possible.
 Doing so will make your journey more pleasant and exciting.